COVID-19 has changed celebrity culture—and it may never go back to normal

 Stars, they’re just like us?

-Commentsbycelebs—founded by Kramer and Emma Diamond in 2017 when they were USC undergrads at the time that the Instagram algorithm started prioritizing comments by famous people underneath photos (giving comments from verified accounts more weight)—is the startup that’s most capitalized on this shift to social media.
+Commentsbycelebs—founded by Kramer and Emma Diamond in 2017 when they were Syracuse University undergrads at the time that the Instagram algorithm started prioritizing comments by famous people underneath photos (giving comments from verified accounts more weight)—is the startup that’s most capitalized on this shift to social media.
 Their Instagram account now counts 1.5 million followers, and the duo also has a podcast and sells merch through their website.

 Diamond says the account took off when IG comments started making headlines.
 “In 2018, Ariana Grande and Pete Davidson’s relationship was basically confirmed through an emoji,” she says.
 “Same thing with Priyanka [Chopra] and Nick Jonas.”